mogrady-git/JavaScript-BookList-App-No-Frameworks/README.md

 # JavaScript-BookList-App-No-Frameworks

-Saving to local storage in the browser
+A full app in JavaScript without and library or JS framework, using classes, local storage and more.